Truinto/ONI-Modloader-SimpleMods/src/doc/Customize Plants.md

 * Pincha Pepper 15kg polluted water per cycle (original 35kg)
 * Arbor Tree 62.5kg polluted water (original 70kg)
 * Wheezewort no irrigation (original Phosphorite)
-* Gas Grass only needs 100 Lumen to grow
 * Bluff Briar filter chlorine from their surrounding up to 10g/s
 * Mirth Leaf drop Algae and Clay, but take water to irrigate
 * Jumping Joya filter natural gas from their surrounding up to 10g/s and convert it into CO2